 Yes, you can take a bike under your friend’s name in most cases unless there is some current tension among bike rental unions from Leh, Manali, and Delhi.

 This NOC document will be helpful in case someone stops you and objects the case of RC not being under your name.
-Solving the matter amicably is highly recommended unless you want to go into the tussle and spoil your rest of the vacation and money for the trip.
+Solving the matter amicably is highly recommended unless you want to go into the struggle and spoil the rest of the vacation and money for the trip.

 Q32.
 Can I transport my own bike for Ladakh trip by train?

-You can transport your own bike from anywhere in India on a train for a Leh Ladakh trip.
+You can transport your bike from anywhere in India on a train for a Leh Ladakh trip.
 There are two ways to carry motorcycles or bikes on the train in India.
-You can either carry it as a luggage along with passenger / yourself or you can parcel the bike from one place to another.
+You can carry it either as luggage along with passenger / yourself, or you can parcel the bike from one place to another.

 If you want to get into the details of the “How” part, you can read my article on How to Carry your Bike in Train to Ladakh or Himalayas?